WORKING TOGETHER TO PROTECT OUR INVESTMENT

 Taking Collective Action

-The GRWG is looking at all of our legal options to take collective action against the issues we face to make our properties sellable.
-If we act together, we stand a far greater chance of success and at a reduced cost.
+The GRWG has examined the legal options available to us for us to take action against the issues we face to make our properties more sellable.
+If we act together, we hope to share costs, making it cheaper if we act jointly.

 We need to take action before it becomes impossible to ever sell.